Criobe/documentation/docs/quickstart/first-annotation.md

 Create your first automated coral annotation workflow in CVAT with webhook-triggered processing.

 !!! tip "What You'll Accomplish"
-    - Create a CVAT project for coral annotations
+    - Create CVAT projects for the processing pipeline
     - Upload sample images
     - Configure webhooks to trigger automated processing
     - Run the complete pipeline from raw image to coral segmentation
+    - Review and export results

 **Time Required**: 15-20 minutes

 **Prerequisites**:

+!!! warning "Complete Production Setup First"
+    This tutorial assumes you've completed the [Production Setup](production-setup.md) guide with:

-- CVAT + Nuclio deployed and running
+    - [x] CVAT + Nuclio deployed and running
-- Bridge service deployed
+    - [x] Bridge service deployed and accessible
-- At least one test image
+    - [x] All ML models deployed as Nuclio functions
+    - [x] Services verified with health checks

+    If you haven't set up the system yet, **[start with Production Setup](production-setup.md)** first.

 ## Overview